 Our office is taking every precaution to limit the spread of COVID-19.
 We follow strict safety protocols and clean our offices multiple times per day.

 COVID-19 is transmitted from person to person via droplets through coughing/sneezing and saliva.
 Please practice hand hygiene and respiratory etiquette before, during, and after your visit.
 Please do not put your hands into your mouth or touch your face.

-Even if you have fever, cough, shortness of breath, or myalgia, or if you have had close and/or prolonged contact with an individual who has tested positive for COVID-19, you may still be treated via telemedicine.
-Please call the our office at (215) 938-7860 with any questions.
+Even if you have a fever, cough, shortness of breath, or myalgia, or if you have had close and/or prolonged contact with an individual who has tested positive for COVID-19, you may still be treated via telemedicine.
+Please call our office at (215) 938-7860 with any questions.

 The Oral Surgery Group continues to offer consultations via Telemedicine.

 Infection Control Practices at our Offices

 Once it has been determined that you are not suspected or confirmed to have COVID-19 and you require treatment in the office, rest assured that we will provide proper PPE in accordance with CDC and ADA guidelines.
 The spread of COVID-19 is like the spread of influenza.

 Therefore, the wearing of personal protective equipment (PPE) is important and will help stop the spread.
 All surfaces will be disinfected following all appropriate guidelines.

 - Do not bring any children or relatives to your appointment.
 One guardian will be allowed per child patient.